 Rosemary Msoka is an Environmental Officer at the Tanzania National Land Use Planning Commission.
 She holds a BA in Geography and Environmental Studies from the University of Dar es Salaam and a MSc in Geographical Information Systems.
 Previously Msoka has featured in several research projects on sustainability, climate change resilience, geospatial technologies, coastal resource management and refugee livelihoods.
 Her current research interests within EHTZ include forced migration, humanitarianism and space.

 Esther Mlingwa is an Assistant Lecturer at the University of Dar es Salaam and an Advocate of the Hight Court of Tanzania.
 She has actively worked with human rights and international law, geographically focusing on Tanzania and East Africa.
 More recently she has been also active in research on the Judicial and Prosecutorial Sectors' role in wildlife and forest crimes in Tanzania.
 Her legal training has been gained at the University of Dar es Salaam and the University of the Western Cape.
+Esther’s current research interests within EHTZ include law, policy and institutional frameworks in the context of humanitarianism.

 Project Administrative Assistant